sguox002/leetcode/dp/dp-medium I.md

         return dp[n];
     }
 ```

-377. Combination Sum IV
+377. Combination Sum IV<br/>

-give a target, get the number of combinations that sums to the target
+give a target, get the number of combinations that sums to the target<br/>

-knapsack with repetition: for smaller target, we shall iterate over all the numbers.
+knapsack with repetition: for smaller target, we shall iterate over all the numbers.<br/>

-Note: it also includes climbing stairs, if we have multiple methods to reach i, we need sum them up.
+Note: it also includes climbing stairs, if we have multiple methods to reach i, we need sum them up.<br/>

 ```cpp
     int combinationSum4(vector<int>& nums, int target) {